WWMachine/Lab1ID2223/README.md

 We can see that including the information of pm2.5 data for previous days has a significant improvement in the model quality.
 Most likely because pm2.5 is a time-dependent on the trend of pm2.5 of the days before.

-The final dashboard (showing predictions for the stations in Toyohashi, Japan) can be viewed here [Dashboard for CITY](https://wwmachine.github.io/Lab1ID2223/)
+The final dashboard (showing predictions for the stations in Toyohashi, Japan) can be viewed here [Dashboard for Tokushima Prefecture](https://wwmachine.github.io/Lab1ID2223/)